-You had to been living under a rock to not notice that we had some serious problems with our economy since the Great Recession from 2007 2009 due to the housing boom.
+You had to been living under a rock to not notice that we had some serious problems with our economy since the Great Recession from 2007-2009 due to the housing boom.

-Fortunately, our economy is improving and more jobs are readily available, but the downside is that there arent enough skilled construction workers to fill the positions.
+Fortunately, our economy is improving and more jobs are readily available, but the downside is that there aren’t enough skilled construction workers to fill the positions.

 Who should be blamed for the lack of skilled construction workers?
-In the past, large manufacturing companies would offer in-house training programs, but probably due to the economy, these companies decided to eliminate the programs and in result, filling new positions when the economy started to pick up became a difficult task.
+In the past, large manufacturing companies would offer in-house training programs, but probably due to the economy, these companies decided to eliminate the programs and, in a result, filling new positions when the economy started to pick up became a difficult task.

-If you are seeking a construction job, look into taking high quality training courses at your local community college or check online.
+If you are seeking a construction job, look into taking high-quality training courses at your local community college or check online.
 OSHA offers a variety of courses for less than $200.
-Making this small investment can in turn help you in the long run.
+Making this small investment can, in turn, help you in the long run.